BartAlcorn/excuses/README.md

 I was mocking a monitoring system and needed to generate mock error messages.

-Thus inspired by the classic "My dog ate my homework" and Start Trek's Technobabble "The EPS conduit phased shift the warp core.", [Excuses](https://github.com/bartalcorn/excuses) was born.
+Thus inspired by the classic "My dog ate my homework" and Start Trek's Technobabble "The EPS conduit phased shifted the warp core.", [Excuses](https://github.com/bartalcorn/excuses) was born.

 ```excuses.Pet()``` returns a "My dog ate my homework" style excuse (as a string),